Legislative updates from Del. Webert & Sen. Hanger at cross-over

 Hanger said his main focus would be the budget, of course.

-The Star-Exponent reached out Monday morning to Culpeper County's other four state representatives for their legislative updates at crossover.
+The Star-Exponent reached out Monday morning to all of Culpeper County’s state representatives for their legislative updates at crossover.
 Del.
 Nick Freitas and State Senators Bryce Reeves and Jill Vogel did not immediately respond.